The Australian Government Agriculture and Water Resources portfolio comprises the Department of Agriculture and Water Resources, including the

 Appointments to portfolio bodies

-The Minister for Agriculture and Water Resources makes appointments to statutory and non-statutory bodies and positions—either directly or based on advice from an independent selection committee.
+The minister makes appointments to statutory and non-statutory bodies and positions—either directly or based on advice from an independent selection committee.

 The agricultural portfolio skills database—Balance—supports the search for appointees to Australian Government bodies in the agriculture portfolio.